-Based on the feedback that the team received from the volunteer interviews and focus groups, the team recommends that the ARC revisit the IWC activation follow-up call system.
-While most of the volunteers stated that the IWC's are a very helpful and beneficial resource following an activation, they also expressed concerns and recommendations about the process in which they are carried out.
+Revisit the Independent Wellbeing Check (IWC) activation follow-up call system following an activation, they also expressed concerns and recommendations about the process in which they are carried out.
 The main complaint was that each IWC call that they received was from a different person that was unaware of their situation, so they often found themselves having to explain their situation again to the new caller, which in turn made the call less effective for the volunteer.
 Volunteers also expressed a desire to receive these calls from a known member of the Red Cross, rather than someone they have no connection with.
 Lastly, many volunteers that the team interviewed expressed a desire to receive check in calls outside of just their activation follow ups, as mental health concerns can arise at any time throughout their volunteer experience, not just following an activation.